PGO

 Requirements

-- A voltmeter, multimeter or oscilloscope
+- Voltmeter, multimeter or oscilloscope

 - 12V power supply or EuroRack power supply